On an Optimal Extraction Problem with Regime Switching: A Comparison to the No-Regime-Switching Case

-There we have a plot of the optimal boundaries in the case of regime switching, $b^*_i$, $i=1,2$ (solid curves), and in the case of a single regime, $b^{\scriptstyle{\#}}_i$ with volatility $\sigma_i$ (dashed curves), $i=1,2$.
+There we take the strictly convex running cost $f(y)=\frac{1}{3}(e^y-1)$, and we plot the optimal boundaries in the case of regime switching, $b^*_i$, $i=1,2$ (solid curves), and in the case of a single regime, $b^{\scriptstyle{\#}}_i$ with volatility $\sigma_i$ (dashed curves), $i=1,2$.
 Taking $\sigma_1 < \sigma_2$ we observe, that under macroeconomic cycles, the value at which the reserve level should be kept is higher than the one at which it would be kept if the volatility were always $\sigma_1$.
 On the other hand, the value at which the reserve level should be maintained when business cycles are present, is lower than the one at which it would be kept if the volatility were always $\sigma_2$.
 To some extent, this fact can be thought of as an \emph{average effect} of the regime switching.
 For example, if the market volatility assumes at any time the highest value possible (i.e.\ it is always equal to $\sigma_2$), then the company would be more reluctant to extract and sell the commodity in the spot market relative to the case in which the volatility could jump to the lower value $\sigma_1$.
 A symmetric argument applies to explain $b^{\scriptstyle{\#}}_1 < b^{*}_i$, $i=1,2$.

-\textbf{Acknowledgments.} Financial support by the German Research Foundation (DFG) via grant Ri 1128-4-2 is gratefully acknowledged by the first author.
-The secod named author is supported by the China Scholarship Council (CSC).
+\textbf{Acknowledgments.} We thank two anonymous Referees and an anonymous Associate Editor for their pertinent comments which helped a lot to improve previous versions of this paper.
 The first named author thanks Maria B.\ Chiarolla for having introduced him to the literature on optimal extraction problems under regime switching.